You've Finished OSHA Safety Training - Now What?

 While many take OSHA safety training to satisfy a workplace or job site requirement, OSHA training can offer many additional benefits to OSHA card holders.
 Here are some tips for how you can make the most out of your OSHA certificate.

 Congrats on passing your course!
 Be sure to update your resume with the title of the course you completed and the card/certificates you achieved.
 In most cases these courses will not expire!

 Get A New Job

 If you don't already have a job lined up, getting your OSHA card can let employers know you have a solid baseline of safety training.
 Make sure your LinkedIn and resume are updated to include your certificate, and make sure prospective employers know that you've already taken the steps to get trained - they'll like that!
 If you've already got a job, update your LinkedIn and resume anyway!
 Future you will thank you for your diligence.

 Many companies are required by state or federal law to have special safety groups or committees responsible for reviewing safety practices, training materials and safety complaints in the workplace.
 With your new safety training, you could be a valuable addition to your corporate safety committee!

 Social media pages, networking groups and other social mediums can help you keep up-to-date on new safety news, connect with other safety professionals, solve safety-related problems or develop ideas for safety training.

 Continue Your Workplace Safety Education

 Whether you're getting your first 10-hour OSHA card or are an experienced safety professional, there's always more to learn!
-American Safety Council offers multiple safety training options, including 10-Hour Training, 30-Hour Training, HAZWOPER training for handling hazardous waste, and focused one-hour certificate courses for more specialized training on a topic in your field.
+We offer multiple safety training options, including 10-Hour Training, 30-Hour Training, HAZWOPER training for handling hazardous waste, and focused one-hour certificate courses for more specialized training on a topic in your field.